 2. Can you describe the various medications to treat asthma?

 3. Can you describe the parameters that are used to classify severity of asthma?

-4. Describe clinical findings signifying the severity of an acute asthma exacerbation.
+4. Describe the clinical findings signifying the severity of an acute asthma exacerbation.

-5. Discuss the approach to an asthmatic in relationship to formulating an acute asthma treatment plan.
+5. Discuss the approach to an asthmatic in formulating a plan of anticipated actions for an acute asthma event.
 What questions do you ask, what physical findings do you look for, and what laboratory parameters are measured?

 6. Formulate an asthma maintenance plan.

 7. Describe various triggering factors and mechanisms by which they might exert their action.

 8. Describe the immunologic chain of events that ultimately leads to bronchospasm and inflammation.